 While each Artifactory license can only activate one Artifactory service at a time, you are free to move any license around to different Artifactory services as long as the license remains valid.
 For example, you can temporarily attach a license from a bucket to an Artifactory service used for a specific development project.
 Once the project is complete and the Artifactory service is no longer needed, you can detach the license and return it to the bucket managed by Mission Control.

-Attaching and Detaching Licenses
+Deploying and Releasing Licenses

-detach-lic command removes the specified license from the specified Artifactory service and returns it to the specified bucket in JFrog Mission Control.
+The Releasing a license command removes the specified license from the specified Artifactory service and returns it to the specified bucket in JFrog Mission Control.

 A license always belongs to the same bucket